What is a VDRL test?

 If your test comes back positive for syphilis antibodies, you probably (but not definitely) have syphilis.
 If this occurs, your doctor will order a more specific test to confirm the results.
 A treponemal test is often used to confirm the positive test.
 Treponemal tests check whether your immune system has produced specific antibodies in direct response to the syphilis-causing Treponema pallidum.

 The VDRL test isn’t always accurate.
 For example, you may have false-negative results if you’ve had syphilis for less than three months, as it could take this long for your body to make antibodies.
 The test is also unreliable in late-stage syphilis.

 On the other hand, the following can cause false-positive results:

 - Lyme disease

 - systemic lupus erythematosus

-In some cases, your body may not produce antibodies to syphilis even if you have been infected.
-This means, of course, that this test will be inaccurate.
+In some cases, your body may not produce antibodies even if you have been infected with syphilis.
+This means the VDRL test will be inaccurate.

-The antibodies to syphilis can stay in your body even after your syphilis has been treated.
+The antibodies produced as a result of a syphilis infection can stay in your body even after your syphilis has been treated.
 This means you might always have positive results on this test.

 The risks of a blood draw are fairly minor.
 You might have slight issues like mild pain during the blood draw or minor bruising or bleeding afterward.
-Developing serious problems from a blood draw, such as inflammation of the vein or an infection, is rare.
+Developing a serious problem from a blood draw, such as inflammation of the vein or an infection, is rare.